How to optimize UGC for employee advocacy success

 Source

-6. Create a Content Hub
+6. Create a content hub

 Sometimes, the desire to post is there, but the ideas aren’t.
 An internal content hub that serves as an organized, searchable library of prompts and assets can dissolve creative blockages so you can ensure that posts stay on-topic and use approved photos and videos.
 Feature-rich social media management platforms like Oktopost can provide this functionality.

-7. Measure and Analyze Impact
+7. Measure and analyze impact

 By setting goals for your employee advocacy campaigns and monitoring their performance, you can use data analytics to see where your efforts succeed or fail and gain insights to improve future campaigns.
 I would like to choose a tool with built-in social listening and analytics to measure employee advocacy efforts continuously and integrate these results with other social media metrics.